harleyyoung/get-started/README.md

-# get-started
+# Get Started with AWS for Education
-This repository is the source for the getting started site on AWS
+This repository is the source for the getting started site on AWS for Education